 Money from the various ticket sales and broadcasting options could reach £30m, making it the richest fight in British boxing history, and it’s already been agreed that it will be split right down the middle.

-So what happens now?
-Who knows.
-But this is a contest the sport, and the division, needs.
+This is a contest the sport, and the division, needs.
 Joshua and Klitschko, it’s over to you.